ModiaSim/ModiaMath.jl/docs/src/index.md

 ## Release Notes

+### Version 0.2.6-dev

+- ModiaMath initialization and simulation improved:
+  * Issue with defaultInterval fixed:
+    Previously: defaultInterval = (defaultStopTime - defaultStartTime)/500.0.
+However, if stopTime
+    was set to 10e5, then the defaultInterval was much too small.
+This was changed so that defaultInterval is either explicitly given, or it is computed from the actual values of StopTime and StartTime.
+  * x\_nominal introduced in constructor of simulation state (DAE.SimulationState) and of Modia interface (ModiaToModiaMath.ModiaSimulationModel):
+    If x\_nominal is explicitly provided in these constructor calls, it is used.
+    Otherwise `x_nominal[i]` is set to `max(abs(x_start[i]), 1e-7)`.
+  * x\_nominal is newly used in KINSOL to scale the unknowns and is used to compute the absolute tolerance for Sundials IDA.
+  * A bug was corrected in the initialization function, where rScale was reported to KINSOL, but was also used for scaling of the residue (although this is performed in KINSOL).

 ### Version 0.2.5

+- ModiaMath initialization improved:
+  * KINSOL tolerance FTOL takes IDA tolerance into acount.
+  * More information about the model is provided in case KINSOL fails.

+- Interface to Modia improved:
+  New keyword option hev (step size used for implicit Euler during initialization and at events) added to "simulate".

 - ModiaMath result handling improved:
   * The result may contain single values (such as parameter J=0.1).